 Pack: light jerseys or sweaters, a jacket, boots, but also clothes that suit warmer weather

 Visiting Cape Town in June, July, and August

-June, July, and August are mid-winter, so they’re the rainiest months as well as the coldest, but there are still many reasons to visit.
+June, July, and August are mid-winter, so they’re the rainiest months as well as the coldest, but depending on your interests this can definitely be the best time to visit Cape Town.
 There are barely any crowds at the top attractions, for starters.
 Just make sure your trip doesn’t coincide with Table Mountain’s annual winter closure (usually for two weeks at the end of July).
 The restaurant and accommodation specials continue throughout these colder months, and flights are much cheaper than other times of year.
 It’s also worth mentioning that Capetonians have a very South African definition of cold.
 Temperatures are between 11°C (52°F) and 20°c (68°F), and most days are a crisp but bearable 13°C (55°F).
 Rain falls an average of 10-11 days in each month.
 There is occasional snow on the high-lying mountain regions outside of the city, and there are regular clear days in the Winelands where you can have lunch beside a fireplace with spectacular views of the snow-capped mountains and sprawling vines.
 It’s also the greenest time of year, and while days are shorter, there are still around 10 hours of daylight every day.
 On clear days, hiking is incredible.
 There are waterfalls tucked away in iridescent green forests, and mornings often bring moody fog in from the sea.
 July and August are also peak whale season, when southern right and humpback whales can be seen calving in the shallow waters just off shore.